Kaikoi at Hoopili

 No analysis available

-The evidence points strongly to no hot water being included.
-Across the listings, 0 of 20 mark HOTWAT, and many remarks explicitly mention an in-unit or exterior water heater, such as 'electric water heater' and 'water heater located outside in a separate storage room.'
-This is consistent across multiple listings and appears reliable.
+Evidence strongly supports that hot water is not included in maintenance fees.
+Across the current MLS set, 0 of 20 listings show HOTWAT, while many remarks explicitly mention an in-unit or exterior-storage water heater, such as 'electric water heater' and 'water heater located outside,' which is a strong indicator against building-supplied hot water.

 No analysis available